triole/astrolaunch/readme.md

   -V, --version-flag              display version

 Commands:
-  calc       list files matching the criteria exec       execute command, if event trigger matches ops        list files matching the criteria version    display version
+  calc       print astro calculation for a certain date exec       execute given command, if event trigger matches, exit if not ops        load operations specified in config file and execute them or not list       list available astro events version    display version

 Run "astrolaunch <command> --help" for more information on a command.